 Each runner must be checked IN and OUT of all manned checkpoints.

 All cut-off times will be strictly enforced.
 Runners must be checked OUT of the checkpoint by the cut-off time.
-Cut off times will NOT be adjusted for any reason once the 100 mile is in progress (10 am on Friday) Arguing, whining, foul language, or any form of bad sportsmanship toward an Aid Station Captain or any race volunteer will not be tolerated.
+Cut-off times will NOT be adjusted for any reason once the 100 mile is in progress (10 am on Friday) Arguing, whining, foul language, or any form of bad sportsmanship toward an Aid Station Captain, Race Official or any Race Volunteer will not be tolerated.
 Any form of this will disqualify you from returning to Bighorn in the future.

 Absolutely no injection of fluids or drugs (intravenous, intramuscular, or subcutaneous) during the race.